 - Start off by opening your Google Cloud console at https://console.cloud.google.com/.

-- Make sure that your website project is selected in the drop-down list in the toolbar at the top of the screen, or create a new one if necessary.
+- Make sure that your website project is selected in the drop-down list in the toolbar at the top of the screen, or if you don't have a website project yet, you will need to create one before you can select it.
+To create a new website project, simply click on the New Project button and follow the prompts.

-- Now click on the hamburger menu on the left of the toolbar, and select the Storage option.
+- Once you've successfully activated the trial, you'll be directed to the Welcome screen where you can start exploring the features and functionalities of the Google Cloud products.
+Now click on the hamburger menu on the left of the toolbar, and select the Cloud Storage option, then click the Bucket option.

-- With billing enabled the Browser tab will change to display some new options; click on the Create bucket button to get started.
+- On the Buckets screen click on the Create button to get started.

 - You'll now need to enter some details for your bucket.
 For the bucket name, use your previously-verified domain name.
-For the Default storage class option, choose either Regional or Multi-regional depending on whether you expect your visitors to be from across the world or just one particular region.
+For the Choose where to store your data option, choose either Region or Multi-region depending on whether you expect your visitors to be from across the world or just one particular region.
 Finally, click the Create button to finish creating the bucket.

 - With the bucket created we now need to create a JSON key file that Publii can use to access the bucket in order to upload or update your website files.
 In the Google Cloud console, click on the hamburger menu and and choose IAM & Admin → Service accounts option.

 - A Create service account form will appear; in the Service account name option enter a name of your choice (it will not affect functionality).
-Set the Role option to Storage Admin and check the Furnish a new private key checkbox, then click the Create button.
+Click the Create and Continue button below.

 - The JSON file containing the key will be downloaded; make sure to keep it somewhere safe because it will not be possible to download it again later.

-- To enable communication between Publii and Google Cloud we need to enable the Cloud Storage JSON API service; start by clicking on the hamburger menu and then on the API Manager option.
+- To enable communication between Publii and Google Cloud we need to enable the Cloud Storage JSON API service; start by clicking on the hamburger menu, then on the APIs & Services and Enabled APIs & Services option.

-- In the API Manager screen, click on the Enable API link near the top of the page; you'll be taken to a list of APIs that you can enable, plus a search bar for ones not already visible.
+- In the APIs & Services screen, click on the Enable APIs and Services button near the top of the page; you'll be taken to a list of APIs that you can enable, plus a search bar for ones not already visible.

 Google Cloud has now been setup, so we just need to open Publii and configure the server settings to make sure it is able to connect and upload files to the bucket.